liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 FIXME: describe hologram usage

-All variables, widgets, base objects, states and modifiers must be documented (including HTML examples).
+All variables, widgets, base objects, states, and modifiers must be documented (including HTML examples).
 Variables and mixins also need documentation and examples.
 As these do not expose selectors which could be used in examples it might be necessary to create